BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ## CLI Utilities

 ### Terminals
-[Alacritty](https://alacritty.org/) is among the most popular terminals in [r/unixporn](https://reddit.com/r/unixporn) and is compatible with all OSs.
+[Hyper.js](https://hyper.is/), [Alacritty](https://alacritty.org/) and [Kitty](https://sw.kovidgoyal.net/kitty/) among the most popular terminals in [r/unixporn](https://reddit.com/r/unixporn) and are compatible with all OSs.

-[Hyper.js](https://hyper.is/) allows for high customization and is available on MacOS, Windows and Linux.
-Interesting plugins are documented in this nice [repo](https://github.com/bnb/awesome-hyper).

-[iTerm2](https://iterm2.com/) is a MacOS only terminal emulator with lots of functionalities.
+[iTerm2](https://iterm2.com/) is a MacOS-only terminal emulator with lots of functionalities.

 [Oh My Zsh](https://www.github.com/ohmyzsh/ohmyzsh) is available on Unix-like machines.
 It provides terminal plug-ins and themes.

 [tmate](https://tmate.io/) allows to connect via SSH to custom machine not "out in the internet".
 A sort of TeamViewer for ssh.

 [rich](https://github.com/Textualize/rich) is a library to create amazing looking CLIs.

-[yabai](https://github.com/koekeishiya/yabai) together with [skhd](https://www.github.com/koekeishiya/skhd) allows to have a nice window manager experience on MacOS.
+[yabai](https://github.com/koekeishiya/yabai) together with [skhd](https://www.github.com/koekeishiya/skhd) allows to have a nice window manager-like experience on MacOS.

 ### Commands and utils
 * `~/.ssh/config` and `~/.ssh/authorized_keys` files to define known host names and authorized ssh keys.